Bensonrobertm/Meteorite-Fireball-Tracker/README.md

 Here’s your newly cy has

 ## Project Overview
-Meteorite-Fireball-Tracker is a web application designed to map and track real-time fireball (bright meteor) reports.
+Meteorite-Fireball-Tracker Mapping App is a web application designed to map and track real-time fireball (bright meteor) reports.
 The goal is to highlight which events have resulted in meteorite recoveries and guide users to search areas for both recent and historical meteorite falls.
-The project also displays locations of known meteorite falls and finds, as well as strewn field maps to help researchers and enthusiasts.
+The project also displays locations of known meteorite falls and finds, as well as AMS Fireball event numbers and links.

 ## Features
 - Real-time mapping of new fireball events